mabots/auto_erase_trash/README.md

 auto_erase_trash
 ================

 Apple script to erase Trash by interval.
+MTI Licence.
+Always welcome PRs.

 ### To run on your Mac.